swarajdalmia/notes/docker.md

 The notes are made primarily from [here](https://www.youtube.com/watch?v=fqMOX6JJhGo&t=68s).

-## Why does one need docker ?
+## why does one need docker ?

-- Combatibility matrix, for application stack requiring difference software's requiring different version of depencies, libraries and compatibility with different versions/types of OS, Everytime something changes, do through the same process of checking everything.
+- Compatibility matrix, for application stack requiring difference software's requiring different version of depencies, libraries and compatibility with different versions/types of OS, Everytime something changes, do through the same process of checking everything.
 - Very complex setup time for environment for new developers, often commands in the hundreds.
 - different dev/test/prod envionments hence issues in knowning whether the app would run the same in different envionments.